eldadru/ksniff/README.md

 # ksniff

-A dead simple bash script that utilize Kubectl, tcpdump and Wireshark to start a remote capture on any pod in you Kubernetes cluster.
+A kubectl plugin that utilize tcpdump and Wireshark to start a remote capture on any pod in your Kubernetes cluster.

 You get the full power of Wireshark with minimal impact on your running pods.

 ### Intro
-** Still WIP **

 When working with micro-services, many times it's very helpful to get a capture of the network activity between your micro-service and it's dependencies.